ibpsa/project1/reports/year3_report/source/contents.rst

 WP 3.1 Application
 ^^^^^^^^^^^^^^^^^^

 In this work package a District Energy Simulation Test (DESTEST) is under development.
 The aim is to provide a means to validate models of urban energy systems or subsystems and to define district energy cases for testing in different simulation environments.

-The first ongoing steps include the selection, description and simulation of a district heating network topology that will serve as a simple first case.
-The work has been split up in two groups that work interactively: (1) the building modeling group focusses on the selection and modeling of the buildings in the district, (2) the network modeling group investigates the sizing and operation of the energy network.
+The work has been split up in two groups that work interactively:
+(1) the building modeling group focusses on the selection and modeling of the buildings in the district, and (2) the network modeling group investigates the sizing and operation of the energy network.

-An abstract has been submitted to the BS2019 conference to report on the progress.
+The developments are actively ongoing, with regular coordination and subgroup meetings.

+The main activity was focused on the continued development of the DESTEST

+Several common exercises with increasing complexity were initiated.
+In a first common exercise 16 identical residential buildings were described.
+The increased complexity includes the definition of different occupant types, the definition of residential buildings with other thermal properties and the definition of an office building.
+The load of buildings served as an input to the network modeling group who made network with different layouts and number of buildings.
+The activities also were documented in text and CityGML format to allow future participants to easily execute the past exercises and to already prepare document writing.
+Activities also included the development of procedures to compare the results generated by the different participants.

+Abstracts about this work package were submitted to BS2021 Conference.

 WP 3.2 Dissemination
 ^^^^^^^^^^^^^^^^^^^^

-Project 1 will be presented at the 2018
-Building Performance Analysis Conference and SimBuild, which is co-organized by ASHRAE and IBPSA-USA, on September 26-28, 2018.

-A journal paper about effect of model accuracy on the performance of MPC has been submitted to a journal.
+The goal of this work package is to demonstrate capabilities enabled by the use of Modelica for building and district energy systems.
+This task is accomplished by collecting a number of case studies and describing them through a unified template that facilitates a systematic comparison and illustrates key findings from different applications.

+So far, 11 case studies have been collected, ranging from hydronic heating loops and cooling systems in data centers to district heating networks and multi-infrastructure smart community systems.
+All case studies have been developed using models from open-source Modelica libraries.

+The information gathered through the templates have been uploaded to the project website at https://ibpsa.github.io/project1/applications.
+Here, for each case study, it is possible to find information such as the objective of the simulation study, the energy system diagram, and other modeling and simulation details such as thermal zoning and computational time.

 Unforseen events